Last updated on May 31st, 2021

 Moving to Kenya (for Work)

 As with many countries, including Nigeria, getting work as a foreigner can be quite difficult and expensive.
 If one is applying to or being transferred by an organization here, the burden falls on the employer to justify the foreign hire.
-The employer has to sponsor your work permit, and special and dependent’s passes when necessary.
+The employer has to sponsor your work permit, special and dependent’s passes where necessary.